Aazme/the-coworking-space-app/README.md

 - The application follows the Twelve-Factor Apps methodology for better scalability, maintainability, and portability.
 - Environment variables are used for configuration, ensuring the application is easily deployable across different environments.
-- Dependencies are managed through npm, providing a consistent environment for development and production.
+- Metrics are exposed as an endpoint, allowing the application to be monitored and managed easily.
+- The application is stateless, allowing it to be easily scaled horizontally.
+- The application is self-contained, with all dependencies and configuration managed through the package.json and .env files.

 <a name='packaging-helm-chart'></a>
 ## Packaging the Helm Chart